bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="7-html-iframe">HTML iFrame</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-HTML iFrames offer a powerful way to embed external content, such as videos, maps, or other webpages, directly into your own webpage.
-This article provides an in-depth exploration of HTML iframes, their syntax, and how they can be used to enhance your web development projects.
+<p>HTML iFrames offer a powerful way to embed external content, such as videos, maps, or
+other webpages, directly into your own webpage.
+This article provides an in-depth exploration of HTML iframes, their syntax, and how they can be used to enhance your web development projects.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>What are HTML Iframes?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->